 If youâve ever held the Chase Sapphire PreferredÂŽ Card or Chase Sapphire ReserveÂŽ and wondered why you need a degree in linear algebra to understand eligibility for welcome offers, Iâve got good news for you.

-Last month, Chase shifted Sapphire bonus eligibility in a way thatâs (finally) easy to explain:
+Chase shifted Sapphire bonus eligibility in a way thatâs easier to follow than the old rules:

 Have you ever gotten the Sapphire Preferred bonus before?